-Although participation in an insurance scheme is a complex decision, ML ensures relatively good prediction for sure better than GLM models.
+Although participation in an insurance scheme is a complex decision, ML ensures a relatively good prediction way better than GLM models.
 Furthermore, Boosting offers better performances within the considered ML approaches by utilising a small set of regressors.
-Conversely, the settings of Boosting can be challenging, and the evaluation of trade-offs with performance must be necessarily considered.
+Conversely, the settings of Boosting can be challenging, and the evaluation of trade-offs between selection capacity and performance must be considered.
 Nevertheless, the proposed ML tools allow us to identify the variables that affect participation in insurance, their robustness of selection and their importance.
 The general conclusion show as ML is a helpful tool for exploring the factors that explain farmers' participation in insurance schemes.
 Furthermore, the results obtained can help design better insurance schemes and, hopefully, boost farmers' involvement.
-Therefore, the ML approach is a crucial step that should be done carefully considering the characteristics of the empirical case study.
+Therefore, ML approaches can be useful in supporting the design of insurance schemes and should be done carefully considering the characteristics of the empirical case study.
+Insurance companies can use these tools to create a more suitable insurance product that only considers the characteristics that affect insurance adherence or to create a more specific marketing program.